 Old classics to catch trout

-Blades, Blue Fox Vibrax spinners, Savage Gear Rotex spinners ( fire tiger ), celta spinner, Mepps Aglia spinners, Tassie devil ( pink, rainbow and holographic popular colour choices )
+Never forget the old classics when targeting trout.
+These are lures that have been around for many years and still today account for many trout catches.
+Some of our favourites Blades, Blue Fox Vibrax spinners, Savage Gear Rotex spinners ( fire tiger ), celta spinner, Mepps Aglia spinners, Tassie devil ( pink, rainbow and holographic popular colour choices )

-Catching trout with bait
+How to Catch trout with bait

-Trout are aggressive feeders so fishing with bait is another good way to target them.
+Trout are aggressive feeders and fishing with bait is another good way to target them.
 You may choose to go with a traditional bait fishing rod that is more flexible and has a nibble tip which is more aligned with bait fishing.
 Make sure you check the rules and regulations of the system you are fishing to ensure bait fishing is permitted.
 We break up using baits into 3 categories, live baits, dead baits and artificial baits.

 Good live bait options include scrub worms, earthworms, minnows, mudeye, maggots, yabbies, crickets, grubs, grasshoppers.
 These work really well suspended from a float, on a small running sinker rig or a paternoster rig.